Dacia Duster Problems You Should Be Aware Of!

 • Infotainment freezing/restarting

-• Test every electrical function: windows, mirrors, locks, lights, wipers, infotainment, parking sensors
+• Test everything electrical: windows, locks, mirrors, lights, wipers, stereo, parking sensors, USB ports.

 • Damp carpets (especially front footwells)

-• Check the boot floor and spare wheel well for moisture
+• Wet boot floor / spare wheel well

-If you’re shopping for a diesel Duster, this is the big one.
-A lot of Duster “issues” are actually usage-pattern issues: frequent short trips don’t allow the engine and exhaust to get hot enough for the Diesel Particulate Filter (DPF) to regenerate properly.
-That leads to warning lights, reduced performance, and sometimes limp mode.
+If you’re shopping for a diesel Duster, this is often the biggest real-world complaint category.
+Many DPF issues are usage-pattern issues: frequent short trips don’t allow the exhaust to get hot enough for regeneration to complete.

 Common symptoms